TL;DR: To have a fulfilling career, build useful skills and use them to tackle pressing global problems.

-Build career capital: Look for jobs that let you get good at valuable skills, and build your reputation, connections, character, and financial runway, and that most accelerate you towards your longer-term vision.
+Build career capital: Look for jobs that let you build valuable skills, and also your reputation, connections, character, and financial runway to increase your career capital and accelerate you towards your longer-term vision.
 At the same time, invest in your personal development.
 Do this until you’ve taken the best opportunities to invest in yourself.

 Deploy: Use your career capital to tackle pressing global problems, and secure a job that meets your other personal criteria.